The Origins and History of the Maine Coast Heritage Trust

 MCHT remains active in partisan state politics, quietly promoting state land use prohibitions and politicians who support it.
 In 2014 MCHT lobbied against a state law that reclaimed the authority of the legislature to approve or deny the ceding of land and state jurisdiction to the Federal government.

-Oddly, the trust insists – on the rare occasions that it responds to criticism of its government insider corruption with undue political influence trampling of property rights – that it buys from “willing sellers”, as if the fact that as an NGO (non-government organization) it does not itself have direct eminent domain powers absolves it from all other forms of undue influence in collaboration with government agencies.
+Oddly, the trust insists – on the rare occasions that it responds to criticism of its government insider corruption and undue political influence trampling of property rights – that it buys from “willing sellers”, as if the fact that as an NGO (non-government organization) it does not itself have direct eminent domain powers absolves it from all other forms of undue influence in collaboration with government agencies.

 But MCHT exploits its political and financial clout through the media as well.
 It continually bombards the state with politically self serving PR invoking emotionally manipulative scenic imagery which in turn dominates media coverage of MCHT with fauning adulation.
 The corruption and the behind–the–scenes power plays are not to be mentioned.
 Like the National Park Service, MCHT hides what it is behind the scenery.